 Quiet your inner critic who keeps telling you to stay small

 Self-esteem therapy in New York for women ready to challenge self-doubt, trust their instincts, and express their authentic selves in work, relationships, and life.
-Limited in-person sessions in Manhattan and virtual therapy available throughout New York State.
+Offering virtual therapy throughout New York State and limited in-person intensives in Midtown Manhattan and the Upper East Side.

 When you know you're capable of more, but something inside keeps holding you back…